Skip to content

 annotations: {

-ui: {
+grid: {

 hidden: new AnnotationSpec({

-description: 'Hide field in UI',
+description: 'Hide column in data grid',

 nodeType: ['prop'],